 Adobe has been key to successful designs and animations for several years now.
 The parent company realized the potential in app development and tapped a segment that was far from saturated – they launched Adobe XD for web and UI/UX design.

 Designers and developers use Adobe XD to build detailed wireframes and robust prototypes for testing.
 By creating such UI/UX design interfaces, this software allows developers to remove or fix any potential bugs that may be present to ensure a seamless user experience in the final version.

 In essence, Adobe XD lets developers streamline web designs and user experiences across websites and applications.
-Achieving this feat enables end-users to easily manoeuvre across the website or application, improving chances of conversion.
+Achieving this feat enables end-users to easily maneuver across the website or application, improving chances of conversion.

 How To Use Adobe XD?

 New to Adobe XD?
 Don’t worry!
 Everything you need to begin working on this software is present in this article.
 So, go ahead and dive into our detailed guide for Adobe XD users and how you can use this software for making unparalleled web designs and user experiences.